SystemsGenetics/GEMmaker/docs/execution.rst

       --sras  SRA_IDs.txt \
       --max_cpus 120 \

-Notice in the call the nextflow, the profile `my_cluster` has been added along with `singularity`.
-The `--max_cpus` is then used to specify the maxiumum number of  concurrent jobs are being requested for GEMmaker.
+Notice in the call to nextflow, the profile `my_cluster` has been added along with `singularity`.
+The `--max_cpus` is then used to specify the maximum number of concurrent jobs requested for GEMmaker.
 This must be set to the size of the number of CPUs requested in the submission script.

 Intermediate Files